NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 far-off.
 For those, the threshold may need to be raised to as much as 0.01.

+The option ``--use-approx-camera-models`` is not necessary with CSM cameras.

-The first step that will happen when this is launched is computing the exposures.
-That one can be a bit slow, and can be done offline, using the flag ``--compute-exposures-only`` in this tool, and then the computed exposures can be passed to the command above via the ``--image-exposures-prefix`` option.
+The first step that will happen when this is launched is computing the image exposures.
+That step can be slow and is not parallelizable, so it can be done offline, using the flag ``--compute-exposures-only`` in this tool.
+Then the computed exposures can be passed to the command above via the ``--image-exposures-prefix`` option.

 One should experiment with floating the albedo (option ``--float-albedo``) if noticeable albedo variations are seen in the images.
 See :numref:`sfs_albedo` for a longer discussion.
+It is suggested to run SfS without this flag first and inspect the results.

 To get more seamless results around small shadowed craters reduce the value of ``--min-blend-size``.
 If you have many such